Variation of the disk thickness across ice bands: A method to determine ice abundances in highly inclined protoplanetary disks: Introduction

 \section{Introduction}

 Ices are assumed to be ubiquitous in protoplanetary disks and play a key role in planetary formation \citep{Boogert2015,Pontoppidan_2014, Musiolik_Wurm_2019, McClure_2023}.
 The shape and minimum position of ice bands can provide information on ice properties.
 However, investigating ice features is challenging and requires particular caution.
-Indeed, several studies showed that these features depend on the system geometry as well as on the path of photons and the relative contributions of absorption and scattering \citep{Pontoppidan_2005, Sturm2023_HH48_ices, Dartois_2022, Martinien_2024, Martinien_2025}.
-Therefore, \citet{Martinien_2025} used model images to demonstrate that for sufficiently inclined disks -- so that their vertical structure is directly observable -- ice features also depend on the location within the disk.
+Indeed, several studies have shown that these features depend on the system geometry as well as on the path of photons and the relative contributions of absorption and scattering \citep{Pontoppidan_2005, Sturm2023_HH48_ices, Dartois_2022, Martinien_2024, Martinien_2025}.
+Therefore, \citet{Martinien_2025} used model images to demonstrate that for sufficiently inclined disks ice features also depend on the location within the disk.
 Indeed, band shapes are completely different at the edges (scattering-dominated light) compared to the central point source (transmitted light).
 The James Webb Space Telescope (JWST) now enables new insights into the study of ices through spectrophotometry and will help to study ices behaviors in more details.

 However, the determination of ice abundance within the disk remains unclear.
-Indeed, the most common ice bands reach saturation in highly inclined disks due to radiative transfer effect, especially multiple scattering.
+Indeed, the most common ice bands reach saturation in highly inclined disks due to radiative transfer effects, especially multiple scattering.
 This phenomenon of bands saturation has been observed in several models with integrated spectra: in the edge-on disk HH\,48\,NE \citep{Sturm2023_HH48_ices}, in the grazing-angle disk PDS\,453 \citep{Martinien_2024}, but also in generic models with spectra extracted at different locations within the disk \citep{Martinien_2025}.